RMerl/asuswrt-merlin.ng/release/src/router/lz4/doc/lz4_Frame_format.md

 The highest bit is “0” if data in the block is compressed by LZ4.

-All other bits give the size, in bytes, of the following data block (the size does not include the block checksum if present).
+All other bits give the size, in bytes, of the following data block.
+The size does not include the block checksum if present.

 Block Size shall never be larger than Block Maximum Size.
-Such a thing could happen for incompressible source data.
+Such a thing could potentially happen for non-compressible sources.
-In such case, such a data block shall be passed in uncompressed format.
+In such a case, such data block shall be passed using uncompressed format.

 __Data__

 Where the actual data to decode stands.
 It might be compressed or not, depending on previous field indications.

+When compressed, the data must respect the [LZ4 block format specification](https://github.com/lz4/lz4/blob/master/doc/lz4_Block_format.md).

+Note that the block is not necessarily full.
-Uncompressed size of Data can be any size, up to “block maximum size”.
+Uncompressed size of data can be any size, up to "Block Maximum Size”, so it may contain less data than the maximum block size.
-Note that data block is not necessarily full : an arbitrary “flush” may happen anytime.
-Any block can be “partially filled”.

 __Block checksum__